FIX94/xmp-taskbar/README.md

 # xmp-taskbar
-A XMPlay Plugin which adds a Windows 7 Taskbar Progress Display
+A XMPlay Plugin which adds a Taskbar Playback Progress Display for Windows 7 or newer